OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

     public IConfiguration Configuration { get; }

     // NOTE: The following code configures CORS for the localhost:44397 port.
     // This is for development purposes.
-In production code you should update this to
+In production code, you should update this to
     // use the appropriate allowed domains.
     public void ConfigureServices(IServiceCollection services)
     {